 Safety in Swakopmund

-Namibia is an incredibly safe country although the increase in tourism over the years has also brought an increase in car theft.
+Namibia is an incredibly safe country (even if you’re traveling alone in Africa); however, the increase in tourism over the years has also brought an increase in car theft.
 Rental car smash and grabs can be common in cities when tourists leave valuables in plain sight.
 This is rare but not uncommon in Swakopmund.

 Many young entrepreneurs wait in busy parking lots with an offer to watch your car for a small tip which is worth paying for added security.
 Expect to give them around 2-3 NAD if you are making a quick trip or 5 NAD if you plan on being away from your car for an hour or more.